Lead acid vs Lithium ion Batteries: What is difference in the RVs

 Weight, space and energy density

-Energy density refers to how much energy a battery can store in the space and weight of each battery.
-Lithium batteries have a much higher energy density than lead acid batteries.
+Energy density refers to how much energy a battery can store in the space and the weight of each battery.
+Lithium batteries have a much higher energy density than lead-acid batteries.

 Higher energy density is a huge benefit for mobile use cases where space and weight are limited.
 For the same amount of lead-acid energy, a lithium battery weighs less than a quarter!